 If you need more advanced task search opportunities, use the "Quick link" to Tasks Browser:

-You could also notice the quick link My Tasks - with its help you can see all the tasks that were assigned to you:
+You could also notice the quick link My Tasks - with its help you can see all the tasks that were assigned to you with different statuses:

-Timesheet Report is available for each Hygger company.
+Time Tracking Report is available for each Hygger company.
 The report shows all the time that your company participants logged in tasks.
-You can find it in the header next to the profile:
+You can find it in Reporting:

 5. Invite Colleagues